BradPowell25/ai_teaching_assistant/README.md

 ### Training Data:
 - Existing Piazza posts and answers
 - Pdfs from the courses (books, slides, etc...)
-- Videos from the course (screenshots and transcriptions)
+- Videos from the courses (screenshots and transcriptions)